micbay/RaceTimerAndController/README.md

 const int takeOnMeCount = sizeof(takeOnMeNotes)/sizeof(int);
 ```
 ## **Sources of tone() Array Melodies**
 [robsoncouto/arduino-songs](https://www.smssolutions.net/tutorials/smart/rtttl/) is probably the biggest library of songs in this format.
 These are written as a single array of interwoven note, length, note, length, pattern.
-However, they can be quickly be converted into the 2 array format, used in this project, by making a copy and using search replace each note or duration with nothing.
+However, they can be quickly be converted into the 2 array format, used in this project, by making a copy and using search-replace to replace a few notes and durations with nothing.

 Otherwise, most available melodies in this format are one-off single song projects and must be searched for individually.